MicrosoftDocs/sdk-api/sdk-api-src/content/winuser/nf-winuser-findwindowa.md

 If the function succeeds, the return value is a handle to the window that has the specified class name and window name.

-If the function fails, the return value is <b>NULL</b>.
-To get extended error information, call <a href="/windows/desktop/api/errhandlingapi/nf-errhandlingapi-getlasterror">GetLastError</a>.
+This function does not modify the last error value.

 ## -remarks